- Uclear® is the only pateneted D-Mannose ingredient not he market that may help with urinary tract infections

 With fewer bacteria in the bladder and urinary tract system, your risk of having recurring UTIs is dramatically decreased.
 Growing evidence and clinical literature suggest that D-Mannose might be used in the management and prevention of UTIs.
 (6)

-All in all, it’s all about stopping E. Coli from adhering to the vaginal wall in the first place.
+To explain in simply: it’s all about stopping E. Coli from sticking to the vaginal wall in the first place.
 If the bacteria stick to the D-Mannose as an alternative place to hold onto, instead of the vaginal wall, it will get flushed out.
 This means we will have less E. Coli swimming around in the bladder and urinary tract.
 If there are fewer bacteria, then there are fewer chances of them conglomerating and creating the biofilm, which causes UTIs in the first place.

 What is the D-Mannose Dosage For UTI?